vtdsferreira/InstrumentControl.jl/docs/src/implementation.md

 ### Metaprogramming

 The following methods are internal and do not need to be used explicitly.
-They are described here for completeness.
+They are described here for completeness, in the order of execution.

     {docs}
     insjson
+    generate_all
     generate_types
     generate_handlers
     generate_configure